Collection of child support payments privately - Private Collect

 4. Put your payment arrangement in writing and sign it so you and the other parent can see the agreed details.
 Make sure you both keep a copy.

 5. Keep records so you can track what has been paid and received, even if you pay cash.
-It is important to keep a copy of your signed payment arrangement and all transactions to avoid future disagreements.
-If your child support payments affect your Family Tax Benefit, a written record is also useful if you ever need to ask for a review of how your Family Tax Benefit was calculated.
+It's important to keep a copy of your signed payment arrangement and all transactions to avoid future disagreements.
+If your child support payments affect your FTB, a written record is also useful if you ever need to ask for a review of how your FTB was calculated.

-You still need to contact us immediately if your circumstances change, so we can make sure your child support assessment is correct.
-We can deal with most changes quickly and easily over the phone or through Child Support online accounts.
+You still need to contact us immediately if your circumstances change so we can make sure your child support assessment is correct.
+We can deal with most changes quickly and easily over the phone, or use your Child Support online account through myGov.

-If you receive child support payments through us and you want to switch to Private Collect, let us know that you want to switch through Child Support online accounts, or by completing a Request to change payment collection method form.
-You can also let us know by calling us.
+If you receive child support payments through us and you want to switch to Private Collect, let us know that you want to switch by:

-If Private Collect does not work out for you, you can change it
+If Private Collect doesn't work out for you, you can change it

-Deciding to transfer payments privately does not mean you have to use this option forever.
-If you are a receiving parent and Private Collect does not work out, you can choose the Child Support Collect option and ask us to start collecting and transferring payments for you.
+Deciding to transfer payments privately doesn't mean you have to use this option forever.
+If you're a receiving parent and Private Collect doesn't work out, you can choose the Child Support Collect option.
+We'll start collecting and transferring payments for you.

-One late payment does not necessarily mean the arrangement has broken down—there could be a mistake at the bank, a postal delay or another reason behind it.
+One late payment doesn't necessarily mean the arrangement has broken down—there could be a mistake at the bank, a postal delay or another reason behind it.
 If you can, discuss the problem with the other parent and try to work out a solution.

 If you want us to start collecting payments for you, complete a Request to change payment collection method form or call us.
 Only the receiving parent can let us know they want to change from Private Collect to Child Support Collect.